Two Killed In NJ Airplane Crash

 This doctrine, which applies in nearly all commercial aviation crash cases, states that the aircraft’s owner is ultimately responsible for damages if both prongs of the test are present.

-First, the tortfeasor (negligent actor) must be an employee of the company that owned or operated the aircraft.
+First, for respondeat superior to apply, the tortfeasor (negligent actor) must be an employee of the company that owned or operated the aircraft.
 In New Jersey negligence cases, the broad Department of Labor definition, which is “suffer or permit to work,” normally applies.
 Therefore, independent contractors and almost any other worker who had a business relationship with the company is an “employee” for purposes of a damages claim.

 Second, the tortfeasor must have been acting within the course and scope of employment at the time of the crash.
 Most New Jersey courts define this phrase broadly as well.
 It includes any action that benefit the employer in any way, regardless of how slight.
 For example, a pilot who is ferrying an empty charter plane back to the hanger is probably acting within the course and scope of employment.